-From a radar screen, select MENU > Radar Options.
+From a radar screen, select Menu > Radar Options.

-- MotionScope[TM]: Uses the Doppler effect to detect and highlight moving targets to help you avoid potential collisions, find flocks of birds, and track weather formations (MotionScope[TM] Doppler Radar Technology, page 33).
+- MotionScopeTM: Uses the Doppler effect to detect and highlight moving targets to help you avoid potential collisions, find flocks of birds, and track weather formations (MotionScopeTM Doppler Radar Technology, page 34).
 This option is only available on Fantom models. - Pulse Exp.: Increases the duration of the transmit pulse, which helps maximize the energy directed toward targets.
 This helps to enhance the detection and identification of targets.
 This option is only available on xHD radome and xHD2 open array models. - Target Size: Adjusts the size of targets, by adjusting the pulse compression processing.
 Select smaller targets for a sharp, high resolution radar image.
 Select larger targets to display larger echos for point targets, like boats and buoys.
-This option is only available on Fantom models.
+This option is only available on Fantom models. - Echo Trails: Enables you to track the movement of vessels on the radar screen.
+This option is not available on xHD open array or HD/HD+ radome models.